How to Dry Mint in a Dehydrator: A Step-by-Step Guide

 Once the dehydrating is completed, it’s time to store your dried mint – a measure that will ensure its savor and consistency remain safe for potential usage.

-Key Takeaway: A key takeaway from the above is to ensure even drying by rotating trays every few hours and setting the temperature between 95°F-115°F (35°C – 46°C) for optimal results when dehydrating mint in a food dehydrator.
+Key Takeaway: A key takeaway from the above is to ensure even drying by rotating trays every few hours and setting the temperature between 95°F-115°F (35°C – 46°C) for optimal results when dehydrating mint in a dehydrator.

 Storing Dried Mint